AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt8-combining-profiles.md

    "install" ["do" "clean," "with-profile" "combined" "install"]
 {% endhighlight %}

 Now we can `lein install` and we will have a single library that will work for both Clojure and ClojureScript.
+That's All!
+If you would like a detailed breakdown of tutorial parts and their related sample project branch go to [Part 9][part_9]

 [Part 1: A Bit Of Context][part_1]